 Spinach, Pancetta and Parmesan Quiche

 I’ve been making this Spinach, Pancetta & Parmesan Quiche for at least 20 years now and my mother was making it at least 15 years prior to that .
-I love to have it for dinner along with a green salad and something seasonal like a simple tomato salad in summer or some simply cooked broccoli in winter.
+I love to have it for lunch or dinner along with a green salad and something seasonal like a simple tomato salad in summer or some simply cooked broccoli in winter.

 Servings: 6 generous portions.

 Tart Tin 11″ x 1.25″ deep or ceramic dish similar dimensions

 - 4oz butter (cold, diced)

 - 2 cloves garlic, finely chopped